Fabxx/GSG/README.md

 - The program can sort the rom files and cover images into folders for you if you haven't.
 More info in the option 5 of the Menu.

+NOTE: The linux script is case sensitive and looks specifically for `.EXE`, so rename your main executable extension like that.

 # How to use (Powershell file)

 open powershell as administrator and type: `Set-ExecutionPolicy Unrestricted` and approve the changes.